UV Resin Toxicity – Is 3D Printing Resin Safe or Dangerous?

 - Try not to eat or drink nearby the work area while handling uncured resin

 - Uncured or even partially cured resin is considered hazardous waste.
-So do not throw it directly into the water or bin
+So do not throw it directly into water or a bin

 - You can visit your closest chemical waste disposal website and dispose of the uncured resin according to their recommended procedure